taoroalin/traverse-text/readme.md

 ## Internals

 This project is made with *System Complexity*, in mind.
 That means instead of writing your own code to be elegant, you write code such that the entire project, including the platform, libraries, frameworks, as a whole is as as simple as possible.
 To that end, this project doesn't use libraries or NPM.

+## Forking

+This repo uses git submodules, which means you need to clone with the --recursive flag.

 ### Templating